apokochito/nftIdentity/README.md

 ## Keywords

 - NFT
 	- "It is a unit of data on a digital ledger called a blockchain, where each NFT can represent a unique digital item, and thus they are not interchangeable." by Wikipedia.

 - Blockchain
-		- "It is a growing list of records, called blocks, that are linked using cryptography." by Wikipedia
+	- "It is a growing list of records, called blocks, that are linked using cryptography." by Wikipedia.

 - CryptoIdentity
-		- "Online human identification on the blockchain." by Diana Pinto
+	- "Online human identification on the blockchain." by Diana Elena Pinto Apolinar.

 ## Tools used